launchtodayhq/react-native-boilerplate-docs/src/app/docs/supabase/page.md

     description: Setting up Supabase with the React Native Boilerplate
 ---

+## Introduction
+[Supabase](https://supabase.com/) is an open source Firebase alternative for building backed applications.
+You'd typically use Supabase to provision and manage databases, authentication and file storage.

 The boilerplate app interacts with Supabase for persisting and manipulating data using the **supabase** object returned from **createClient** in **src/services/supabase/index.ts**: